tudocomp/tudocomp/docs/Documentation.md

+TODO: utility <-> driver

 # Abstract

-This is the documentation for the **T**echnical **U**niversity of **DO**rtmund **COMP**ression Framework.
+The **T**echnical **U**niversity of **DO**rtmund **COMP**ression Framework (*tudocomp*)

-*tudocomp* is a compression utility that implements a range of data compression and encoding algorithms.
+is a lossless compression framework with the aim to support and facilitate the implementation of novel compression algorithms.
+It already comprises a range of standard data compression and encoding algorithms.
 These can be mixed and parameterized with the following uses in mind:

-* Finding the optimal compression strategy for a given input.
+* Baseline implementations of well-known compression schemes.
-* Benchmarking and comparison of compression and encoding algorithms.
+* Detailed benchmarking and comparison of compression and encoding algorithms.
 * Easy integration of new algorithm implementations.

-# Project Structure
+# Framework Structure

-In this chapter, we will have a look at the framework's base structure.
-The structure is meant to offer a solid and extensible base for new implementations to be integrated.
+The structure of this framework offers a solid and extensible base for new implementations.
+It is designed such that most individual steps are modularized and interchangeable.
+This way, the user can mix and match algorithms to find the optimal compression strategy for a given input.
+The framework gives this opportunity while creating as little performance overhead as possible.

 ## Library and driver

-The project is made of two major components: the compression *library* (*tudocomp*) and the framework utility, called the *driver*.
+The framework consists of two major components: the compression *library* (*tudocomp*) and the framework utility, called the *driver*.
 The library contains the core interfaces and provides implementations of various compressors; the driver provides the interface for the user in the form of an executable.

 The driver uses a *registry* of compressors, which acts as the link between the driver and the library.
-The library is meant to be a fully functional component on its own, however, so that third party applications can make use of the provided compressors.
+The library is a fully functional stand-alone library such that third party applications can make use of the provided compressors.

 ## Compressor Families

 The *compressor families* form the topmost abstraction level in the framework.
-Any compression or encoding algorithm belongs to a certain family.
+Every compression or encoding algorithm belongs to a certain family.

-For instance, the family *lzss* contains various compressors that factorize the input and different strategies to encode the resulting string of remaining symbols and the produced factors.
-This includes the classic *Lempel-Ziv-Storer-Szymanski* algorithm itself.
+For instance, the compressor family *lzss* (named after *Lempel-Ziv-Storer-Szymanski*) contains various compressors that factorize the input resulting in symbols and the produced factors.
+This output can then be piped to different encoders specialized for lzss to get a binary encoded compressed file.

 ## Compressors and Modules

-A *compressor*, in terms of this framework, transforms a given input to an output.
-It forms an entry point for the utility, which needs to be invoked with a descriptor pointing at the compressor to use for the input.
+A *compressor*, in terms of this framework, transforms an input.
+A compressor is the entry point for the utility.
+The utility can invoke a compressor, and chain it with another compressor or with an encoder.

-Compressors are required to implement a decompressor for any produced output that can restore the original input losslessly.
-Apart from this, there are no strict rules as to *what* transformation occurs.
+Each compressor family has to implement a decompressor that can restore the original input (losslessly).
+Apart from that, there are no strict rules as to *what* kind of transformation occurs.

+In this framework it is possible to build a compression program by chaining multiple compressors/encoders.
-Of course, the goal is to compress data, and data compression is often achieved in multiple steps.
-The idea behind compressors is that they are *modular* and its modules are interchangeable.
+That is because compressors are *modular* and their modules are interchangeable.

-As an example, any factor-based compressor produces a set of factors and encodes these factors and the remaining, unfactorized raw input.
-This already offers the chance for the following modularization:
+For instance, a factor-based compressor consists of

-1. The *factorizer* that produces the factors,
+1. A *factorizer* that produces factors,
-2. a *factor encoder* that encodes these factors to the output and
+2. a *factor encoder* that encodes these factors, and
 3. a *raw symbol encoder* that encodes the remaining, unfactorized input.

+The factorizer divides the input into factors that are substrings of the input.
+A factorizer can either transform a factor or leave it untouched (*unfactorized*).
+Both encoders encode the factors and the unfactorized substrings.

 For each of these tasks, there can be different strategies.
-For instance, we can factorize the input using a classic sliding window approach, but we could as well do it using lcp tables.
-Factors could be encoded directly with fixed bit lengths, or we could use a variable-length approach such as Huffman code.
+For instance, we can factorize the input using a classic sliding window approach, but we could as well use a data structure that analyzes the entire input.
+The decision for an encoder is up to the user:
+We can encode the factors directly with fixed bit lengths, with a variable length approach such as Huffman code, etc.
 The same goes for the raw symbol encoder.

-The idea behind this framework is that as many individual steps as possible for each compression family are modularized and interchangeable.
-This way, the user (or ultimately an artificial intelligence) can mix and match algorithms to find the optimal compression strategy for a given input.

-As much behaviour as possible should be controllable by the user.
-However, this should create as little performance overhead as possible.

 # Usage

 ## Framework utility

-The main executable, `tudocomp_driver`, is used as a command-line tool that contains with the necessary usage information.
+The main executable `tudocomp_driver` is a command line tool that bundles all implemented algorithms.
+It provides a fast and easy way to compress and decompress a file with a specified chain of compressors.

 ## Library

-The library is meant to make the compressor implementations accessible by third party applications.

-It comes as a set of `C++` headers, no binary objects need to be built.
-Alas, in order to use a specific compressor implementation, including the respective headers suffices.
+The library comes as a set of `C++` headers, no binary object needs to be built.
+Hence, it suffices to include the respective headers for using a specific compressor implementation.

-Please refer to the [Doxygen documentation](about:blank) for an overview over the available compression and coding implementations.
+The [Doxygen documentation](about:blank) provides an overview of the available compression and encoding implementations.

-Please also note the library's [dependencies](#dependencies) and that all code is written in `C++11`.

 ### Dependencies {#dependencies}

 The framework is built using [CMake](https://cmake.org) (2.8 or later).
-It is written in `C++11` and only tested against the `gcc` compiler family.
+It is written in `C++11` with GNU extensions.
+We have tested it with the `gcc` compiler family (version 4.9.2 and newer) and `clang` (version 3.5.2 or newer).

 It has the following external dependencies: